St Matthews F.C.

 St Matthews Football Club, referred to simply as St Matthews, is an intermediate football club playing in the Northern Amateur Football League.
 They are based in Short Strand, Belfast, Northern Ireland.
 St Matthews were established in 1970, and play in Ormeau Park, Belfast.
 They train at Ashfield Boys High School.
 They play in the Irish Cup.

 History

 In 2023, St Matthews FC became champions of the NAFL 2A.

-In 2024, Belfast City Council paid out £30k as apart of football pitches strategy from the People and Communities Committee.
+In 2024, Belfast City Council paid out £30k as a part of the football pitches strategy from the People and Communities Committee.
 This would be from a one year period pending development from the pitches strategy.